A WebAssembly interpreter.

 with the sizes of the values so that the necessary infomation is

-available when executing it later.
-While it's theoretically possible
+available when executing the code later.
+While it's theoretically

-to calculate them at the execution time, it would be something like
+possible to calculate them at the execution time, it would be

-This is unconditionally enabled if and only if toywasm is built with
+This annotation is unconditionally enabled if and only if toywasm is

 (-D TOYWASM_USE_SMALL_CELLS=ON